This page contains information on key concepts related to Binary Authorization.

 Binary Authorization always allows exempt images to be deployed.
 Each project has

-k8s.gcr.io/*, and additional paths are
+k8s.gcr.io/*, and additional paths are exempt by

 property in the policy YAML file.

-To whitelist a specific image:
+To allowlist a specific image:

 Google-maintained system images

 Trust all Google-maintained system images causes Binary Authorization to exempt a list of Google-maintained system images from further policy evaluation.
 When you have this setting enabled, images that are required by GKE are not blocked by policy enforcement.
-The global policy is evaluated prior to and in addition to user policy evaluation.
+The system policy is evaluated prior to and in addition to user policy evaluation.

 You can enable or disable this setting using the